-1.1 For all Private Hire vehicles the following age limits will apply:

-1.2 For all Hackney Carriage vehicles the following age limits will apply:

-vehicles must be under four years of age when first licensed and not over 8 years of age on renewal.
+- 1.1 For all private hire vehicles, the following age limits will apply: - vehicles must be under four years of age when first licensed and not over eight years of age on renewal. - 1.2 For all hackney carriage vehicles, the following age limits will apply: - vehicles must be under four years of age when first licensed and not over eight years of age on renewal.
 A purpose built or wheelchair accessible hackney carriage must be under seven years of age when first licensed and not over 12 years of age on renewal.